This blog post uses affiliate links denoted by ( * ) .

 The hotel is new and set on the foundation of typical hamlets of the village.
 These traditional homes have been restored, elevated, and modernized with lovely decor, spacious showers, and all of the 1st world amenities you would expect and want.
 A handful of buildings are spread out with only a few rooms in each.
 The kitchen is on the ground floor with an exit into the yard.
-Here, your host will serve a traditional, family style, Portuguese breakfast in the morning.
+Here, your host will serve a traditional, family-style, Portuguese breakfast in the morning.
 Since we were the only ones there everything was timed to our choosing.

 Note: they will ask what time you arrive and it is best you estimate your arrival carefully because the host will drive up from a nearby town to let you in.
-Arrive early and you are left alone to wander the small quite village, a nice way to spend some time during the day, not so much after sunset.
+Arrive early and you are left alone to wander the small quiet village, a nice way to spend some time during the day, not so much after sunset.

 Address: Casas de Campo da Barroca* (The Country Houses of Barroca), R. Cruz de Pedra, 3640-030, Portugal.